BlackButterfli/group6_project/README.md

 ## Description

-This project is a comprehensive toolkit for genomic sequence analysis and visualization, specifically designed for detecting pathogen islands in unknown novel strains.
-The primary focus is on analyzing genomic data of *Yersinia* bacteria strains to identify the presence of pathogen islands.
+This toolkit is designed for genomic sequence analysis and visualization, specifically for detecting pathogen islands in novel *Yersinia* strains.
+Developed as part of a university project, it aims to identify and analyze specific genes of interest in these bacterial strains.

 ## Table of Contents